Estimate Time6 min

 Start with a thorough deep clean

 • Declutter and purge.
 Start with closets, removing half the stuff and neatly organizing what’s left.
 Donate, sell, or throw away unwanted items like furniture, old appliances, and electronics.
 Dispose of hazardous materials like paint.
 Clean out the pantry, tossing expired food and donating non-perishables.
-Rent a temporary storage unit for all the things you won’t need during the selling process.1
+You could consider either selling or temporarily renting a storage unit for things you won't need during the selling process.

 • Depersonalize your home.
 Remove as much as a third of your personal things, such as family photos, bulletin boards, memorabilia, and personal keepsakes.
 Let go of emotional attachments.
 The less personal things around, the more buyers can imagine themselves living there.
-Keep a few nice, framed photos around the house to make the home appear inviting and lived in.1
+Keep a few nice, neutral photos or artwork around the house to make the home appear inviting.

 • Sanitize everything.
-Clean toilets, wipe down surfaces, mop floors, clean rugs, scrub bathrooms—do whatever it takes to make your place sparkle.
+Clean toilets, wipe down surfaces, mop floors, clean rugs, scrub bathrooms—do whatever it takes to make your place fresh and clean.
 If cleaning isn’t your thing, consider calling in professionals.
-A clean home generally indicates it has been well maintained.1
+A clean home generally indicates it may be more move-in-ready or well-kept.

 Home improvement tips to add house and curb appeal